Žiedų skg. 3, Klaipėda, 91227 Klaipėdos

 Plus d'infosRégion

 The town, capital of the region of the same name, enjoyed rapid prosperity in the 1800s thanks to its geographical location.
 Railways and companies were built relatively early on.
-Jews worked in various economic sectors, notably as tanners, in the metal industry and in various forms of craftsmanship.
+Jews worked in various economic sectors, notably as tanners, in the metal industry, and in various forms of craftsmanship.
 The Jewish presence in the town of Siauliai probably dates back to the 17th century.
 They ...

 Plus d'infosRégion

 Tirksliai is a small town in northern Lithuania.
 The Jewish presence in Tirksliai probably dates back to the 18th century.
 Like most other regional religious establishments, the community built a wooden synagogue in the 19th century, which housed numerous manuscripts in Hebrew and Yiddish.
-It had several entrances, probably to allow separate entrance for men and women.
+It had several entrances, probably to allow separate entrances for men and women.
 The Jewish community ...

 Plus d'infos